jinghuazhao/software-notes/overall/README.md

 ## Anaconda for Windows

-conda is in D:/ProgramData/Anaconda2/Library/bin.
+Note that conda is in D:/ProgramData/Anaconda2/Library/bin.
 To install intervaltree as required by depict,
 ```
 conda config --add channels defaults
 conda config --add channels conda-forge